top of page

 Date: c.
 1870s

-In the 19th century, public perception of arsenic encompassed a variety of uses: criminal poison, useful medicine, and a raw material for manufacturing an array of goods.
+Public perception of arsenic in nineteenth-century Britain encompassed a variety of things: criminal poison, useful medicine, and a raw material for manufacturing an array of goods.

 bottom of page